SAP/spartacus-docs/_pages/dev/features/asm.md

 ### ASM Back End Requirements

-ASM in Spartacus requires SAP Commerce Cloud version 1905.5.
-Version 1905.5 is required to enable CORS in `assistedservicewebservices` endpoints.
+ASM in Spartacus requires SAP Commerce Cloud version 1905.5 or higher.
+The minimum version of 1905.5 is required to enable CORS in `assistedservicewebservices` endpoints.

 The ASM feature in Spartacus requires the following extensions: